procrastinationfighter/latte/README.md

 As for now, the compiler does the following steps:

-1.frontend (parsing + semantic correctness checks)
+1. frontend (parsing + semantic correctness checks)
-2.converting into SSA (with Phi variables) 3.optimizing SSA structure (LCSE + removing dead code) 4.generating LLVM code
+2. converting into SSA (with Phi variables)
+3. optimizing SSA structure (LCSE + removing dead code)
+4. generating LLVM code
-5.assembling and linking generated LLVM code into a single `.bc` file
+5. assembling and linking generated LLVM code into a single `.bc` file

 ## Used tools and libraries